-Sunroom Project Space 2016
+Sunroom Project Space | July 12–September 5, 2016

 Amie Cunat’s work investigates the parallel between abstraction and perception.
 In her installations, she transforms a space by painting on the walls and ceiling in brilliant hues and bold patterns.
 Sculptural objects placed directly on the floor create a skewed sense of scale and perspective, caused by the interplay between two-dimensional shapes and three-dimensional forms.
 Viewers are encouraged to discover formal and phenomenological idiosyncrasies as they engage in the experience of looking and finding.
 Cunat’s source imagery is often based on real objects or scenes that she observes and reinterprets in an abstracted form.
 She allows them, however, to retain certain qualities that make the representation seem familiar but not quite recognizable.

-For the 2016 SUnroom Project Space, Cunat explores the protective aspect of the Sunroom space, a natural yet urban environment typically used as a place of leisure, where the landscape can be enjoyed safely from inside.
+In the Sunroom, Cunat explores the protective aspect of this space, a natural yet urban environment typically used as a place of leisure, where the landscape can be enjoyed safely from inside.
 Similarly, Cunat is interested in using the high-visibility colors of game hunting as a kind of anti-camouflage, differentiating between the hunter and the natural setting of the hunt.
 The installation consists of a site-specific wall painting and suspended pieces that resemble large nets, relying on and contrasting with the architectural features of the Sunroom.
 In the wall painting, for example, the contours of amorphous shapes play off of the geometric grids of the windows and doors.
 The artist uses warm colors, including hunter orange and magenta, which contrast with the dominant greens of the summer landscape visible through the windows.
 For the hanging elements, the artist drew from various sources of inspiration, including camouflage netting used for hunting and the latticework of trellises found in greenhouses and gardens.
 She was struck by the way these manufactured items are often disguised to look natural and blend in with the surrounding vegetation, masking what they hold.
 Walking among Cunat’s net forms, the viewer becomes a part of her constructed environment.

-The Arts at Wave Hill are supported by Lily Auchincloss Foundation, Inc., Milton & Sally Avery Arts Foundation, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and by the Cathy and Stephen Weinroth Commissioning Fund for the Arts.
+Support for the Visual Arts Program is provided by Lily Auchincloss Foundation, Inc., Milton and Sally Avery Arts Foundation, the National Endowment for the Arts, New York Community Trust Edward and Sally Van Lier Fund, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, The Shelley & Donald Rubin Foundation, and by the Cathy and Stephen Weinroth Commissioning Fund for the Arts.